 The only times of significantly elevated noise levels will be during the temporary period of horizontal construction to prepare the project site and vertical construction of the proposed buildings.
 Once construction is completed there is no noise-generating activity that would be detectable offsite that is not already in place namely farming and landscape maintenance of the current 40 acres.
-The on-site wastewater treatment system produces only minimal noise created by the internal aeration motors and is located well beyond where this noise can be detected by surrounding development.
-EIA Exhibit F, page 26 AquaPoint "aeration blower packages" - AquaPoint Noise Controls.
+The on-site wastewater treatment system produces only minimal noise created by the aeration motors and is located well beyond where this noise would impact any surrounding residents or developments.

-Chemicals, Biological and Radioactive Agents
+Chemical, Biological and Radioactive Agents